ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 Answer the following questions in the `README` file.

-- Around how much code did you **add** in order to add these new features?
+- Around how much code did you **add** (on top of the starter code or your PA7 `StringSearch.java`) in order to add these new features?
 Identify the new classes/methods/parts of methods that were added.
-- Around how much code did you **change** in order to add these new features?
+- Around how much code did you **change** (on top of the starter code or your PA7 `StringSearch.java`) in order to add these new features?
 Identify the code that was there before and after.
 - If you made _other_ changes to your program to add these features, describe those changes as well.